JotWaraich/JotWaraich/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [File Manager](https://github.com/JotWaraich/file-manager), A file manager for windows.
+- 🔭 I’m currently working on [🥗 EatSmart](https://github.com/JotWaraich/EatSmart), Food Information App.
 - 🌱 I’m learning advanced features of Azure and cloud deployment strategies.
 - 👯 I’m looking to collaborate on innovative open-source projects.
 - 🤔 I’m interested in exploring the intersections of AI and web development.